jbrinkman/jbrinkman.github.io/source/_posts/serverless-blogs-revisited.md

 ## Leave a Comment

 As before, I decided to continue using [Utteranc.es](https://utteranc.es/), which works very well for my needs.
 All of my comments live in "issues" and are maintained by GitHub.
 I can trust their infrastructure to handle the basics, and if needed, I have full access to their API to write my own bots to screen out problematic comments or handle other comment management chores.
 This provides me a lot of flexibility and control over the comments and the commenting system.
-Utteranc.es is not supported out of the box, but litteraly
+Utteranc.es is not supported out of the box, but litteraly was just a couple of lines of code in the theme, and one configuration file change to support this commenting system.

 ![](./serverless-blogs-revisited/comments.png)